RAF Defford: Postwar use

 TFU remained at Defford after the war, and was renamed the Radar Research Flying Unit (RRFU) in 1953.
 However, the airstrip at Defford was too short to allow the operation of the large "V" bombers on flight trials, and so RRFU moved to nearby RAF Pershore in 1957.

 In 1980 the former Signals Research and Development Establishment was moved to Defford as a Royal Signals and Radar Establishment facility due to the flat terrain (geologically in the flood plain of the River Avon) for good satellite dish positioning and the nearby Bredon Hill for satellite simulators.
 RSRE was involved in the design and testing of the Skynet 4 military communications satellites and their ground facilities and terminals.

 Most of the technical and domestic sites at Defford have been dismantled, but the central part of the now disused airfield still houses the Satellite Communications facility operated by QinetiQ.
 The various dishes and aerials used can be seen from passing trains between Worcester and Cheltenham and from the M5 motorway near Strensham services.

 Current use

-The airfield site is now owned and used by the West Mercia Police, and many of the "golf balls" and other communications equipment have been removed.
+The airfield site is now owned and used by West Mercia Police as their Police driver training facility, and many of the "golf balls" and other communications equipment have been removed.
 Some of the station buildings remain in other uses.
 A few are contained within the National Trust property of Croome, including part of the station’s medical facilities, which now house the RAF Defford museum.

 Light aviation can refer to the nearby Croft Farm Airstrip.